-Activity Relevant standards Matters of discretion for the purpose of imposing conditions Matters of discretion for the purpose of granting or declining consent and imposing conditions in the Coastal Environment identified in Appendix 9.2.9.2.8; f. an Important Ridgeline identified on the planning maps; or g. a Site of Ngāi Tahu Cultural Significance identified in Schedule 9.5.6.1.
+Activity Relevant standards Matters of discretion for the purpose of imposing conditions Matters of discretion for the purpose of granting or declining consent and imposing conditions identified in Appendix 9.2.9.2.7; e.
+Area of High and Very High Natural Character in the Coastal Environment identified in Appendix 9.2.9.2.8; f. an Important Ridgeline identified on the planning maps; or g. a Site of Ngāi Tahu Cultural Significance identified in Schedule 9.5.6.1.
 Any application arising from Rule 8.3.2.2 RD11 g. need not be publicly notified, but shall be limited notified to the relevant rūnanga, and Heritage New Zealand Pouhere Taonga in respect of sites on the Heritage New Zealand List / Rārangi Korero, (absent their written approval).
-RD12 Subdivision within the Central City for the protection of: a. a Significant Feature identified in Appendix 9.2.9.2.3, or h. a heritage item or heritage setting listed in Appendix 9.3.7.2. a.
-Where any allotment is created for the sole purpose of enabling the protection of land within a Significant Feature, or protecting a heritage item and associated setting, and no additional building is to be erected on that allotment, a new allotment may be created where the allotment need not comply with minimum net site area for the relevant zone provided: i. a consent notice is registered against the relevant certificate(s) of title stating that no additional residential unit is to be erected on the allotment being created for protection; and ii. the other allotment shall be within the district administered by the Christchurch Rule 8.4.4 and, where relevant, Rules 8.4.5 - 8.4.11 Rule 8.5.12
+RD12 Subdivision within the Central City for the protection of: a. a Significant Feature identified in Appendix 9.2.9.2.3, or b. a heritage item or heritage setting listed in Appendix 9.3.7.2. a.
+Where any allotment is created for the sole purpose of enabling the protection of land within a Significant Feature, or protecting a heritage item and associated heritage setting, and no additional building is to be erected on that allotment, a new allotment may be created where the allotment need not comply with minimum net site area for the relevant zone provided: i. a consent notice is registered against the relevant certificate(s) of title stating that no additional residential unit is to be erected on the allotment being created for Rule 8.4.4 and, where relevant, Rules 8.4.5 - 8.4.11 Rule 8.5.12